zohaibsaeed117/Todos-List-React-JS/README.md

 Welcome to the Simple Todo List project!
 This is a basic application designed to help you keep track of tasks you need to accomplish, built using ReactJS.

+## Preview
+You can view the website at https://todos-list-react-js-two.vercel.app

 ## Features

 - **Add tasks:** Easily add new tasks to your list.